talhawaqar/Bookstore-cms/README.md

 # Bookstore CMS

-This project is a bookstore CMS build using react components. it is currently in-progress
+This project is a bookstore CMS build using react components.
+You can add books to the list and filter books category-wise.

 ### Screenshot